CHEMENG 90Q: Dare to Care: Compassionate Design

 In Compassionate Design, students from any prospective major are invited to explore the engineering design process by examining the needs of persons with disabilities.
 Through invited guests, students will have the opportunity to directly engage people with different types of disabilities as a foundation to design products that address problems of motion and mobility, vision, speech and hearing.
 For example, in class, students will interview people who are deaf, blind, have cerebral palsy, or other disabling conditions.
 Students will then be asked, using the design tools they have been exposed to as part of the seminar, to design a particular component or device that enhances the quality of life for that user or users with similar limitations.

-Presentation skills are taught and emphasized as students will convey their designs to the class and instructors.
+Presentation skills are taught and emphasized as students will convey their designs to the class and instructor.
 Students will complete this seminar with a compassionate view toward design for the disabled, they will acquire a set of design tools that they can use to empower themselves and others in whatever direction they choose to go, and they will have increased confidence and abilities in presenting in front of an audience.

 Meet the Instructor: John Moalli